 Unlike many other states, Indiana doesn't have a "vehicular homicide" statute that applies exclusively to driving-related unlawful killings.
 However, a motorist who causes the death of another person while driving recklessly can be charged with "reckless homicide."
 And Indiana law imposes enhanced penalties for OWI (operating a vehicle while intoxicated) offenses that result in the death of another person.

 The consequences of a driving-related killing depend on the circumstances.
-But generally, the possible penalties include:
+However, the possible penalties for the two classifications are provided below.

 The consequences of killing another person while driving can be serious.
 If you've been arrested for a driving-related killing—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best plan of action.